Vera Burt

 Vera Esther Burt (14 January 1927 – 21 September 2017) was a New Zealand cricketer and field hockey player, representing her country in both sports.
 She went on to be hockey umpire, coach, and administrator.

 Early life and family

-Burt was born in Patea on 14 January 1927, and educated at Epsom Girls' Grammar School in Auckland.
+Burt was born in Pātea on 14 January 1927, and educated at Epsom Girls' Grammar School in Auckland.
 She studied at Auckland Teachers' Training College from 1944 to 1945, and then at Dunedin Teachers' College in 1946, becoming a physical education teacher.
 In 1952, she married Halstead Burt, and the couple went on to have three children.

 Sporting career

 Cricket

 Burt played as an all-rounder, batting right-handed and bowling slow left-arm orthodox.
 She played in three Test matches for New Zealand between 1948 and 1969.
 She played domestic cricket for Auckland and North Shore.

 Hockey

 Beginning her hockey career in Auckland in the mid-1940s, Burt then represented Otago briefly.
 She subsequently returned to Auckland and represented that province from 1947 to 1958.
 She gained national honours, playing for New Zealand against Australia in 1960.

 Burt went on to be an umpire for 34 years, and was an A-grade international umpire during the 1970s.
 During the 1980s she served on the New Zealand Hockey Umpires' Council.
 She was also a successful coach, taking the North Shore women's hockey team to the K Cup title in 1978.

 As an administrator, Burt served on the executive of the Auckland Women's Hockey Association for 21 years, and was instrumental in the establishment of the North Shore Women's Hockey Association in 1972.